DmitrySerg/Data-Driven-Prostitutes/Parsers/README.md

 The basic use case for TOR  in my parser is changing the IP address every 10 seconds (that is the maximal frequency of IP updates).
 As a result, the target server is unable to detect the parser and lets me through.

-You can read more about various parsing approaches in my article (currently only in Russian): https://habr.com/ru/company/ods/blog/346632/
+You can read more about various parsing approaches in the article written by me and [Philipp Ulyankin](https://github.com/FUlyankin) (currently only in Russian): https://habr.com/ru/company/ods/blog/346632/